Signed in as:

 filler@godaddy.com

-If developers proceed with TexasLand USA at the current site, Waller County won't just be getting roller coasters and tourists — we'll be getting a permanent traffic crisis.
-All available evidence points to severe congestion, safety risks, and overwhelmed infrastructure — and our own local road conditions make this even worse.
+If developers proceed with TexasLand USA at the current site, Waller County won’t just be getting roller coasters and tourists — we’ll be getting a permanent traffic crisis.
+All available evidence points to severe congestion, safety risks, and overwhelmed infrastructure — and the limitations of our local road network make that outcome even worse.

-Mid-sized theme parks across the country bring in huge crowds:
+Mid-sized theme parks across the country draw enormous crowds:

 Even on the low end, developers typically aim for 1 million visitors per year - that’s: